medlish2020/edc/README.rst

 clinicedc -  A clinical trials data management framework built on Django
 ========================================================================

+``The last version of edc is 1.27.
+The edc modules have been consolidated into a single monorepo.
+The clinicedc module is a drop in replacement for the separate edc modules.
+Development continues there.`` See clinicedc_.

 A data management framework built on Django for multisite randomized longitudinal clinical trials.

 `Here are a set of python modules that extend Django <https://github.com/clinicedc/edc>`__ to empower you to build an EDC / eSource system to handle data